-The weather is the major price driver.
-Investors can get an idea of how prices will likely move in the short term.
-The prices drive short-term movements in natural gas producers’ stock prices—like EQT Corp.
-(EQT), EOG Resources (EOG), Ultra Petroleum (UPL), and Chesapeake Energy (CHK).
+The weather is the major driver of natural gas prices.
+So, investors can get an idea of how prices will likely move in the short term.
+In turn, these prices drive short-term movements in natural gas producers’ stock prices—like Devon Energy (DVN), QEP Resources (QEP), EOG Resources (EOG), and Ultra Petroleum (UPL).

-Also, since many of these companies are part of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), these trends also affect XOP.
-Let’s see how weather impacted prices last week.
+Also, since many of these companies are part of the Energy Select Sector SPDR ETF (XLE), making up ~3% of the ETF, these trends also affect the ETF as well.
+Let’s see how the weather impacted prices last week.

 Natural gas price movement